-1.00 Supports, services and/or accommodations are available to all Students affected by Gendered and Sexual Violence regardless of when or where the violence took place and whether or not a Report or Official Complaint is made.
+1.00 Supports, services and/or accommodations are available to all Students affected by Sexual Violence regardless of when or where the violence took place and whether or not a Complaint is made.

-1.01 To Report Sexual Violence, seek support or accommodations, and/or learn about resolution and/or Complaint options Students may contact the Sexual Violence Support Coordinator, by emailing email@example.com or by phoning 519.884.0710 x4847.
+1.01 To Disclose Sexual Violence, seek support or accommodations, and/or learn about resolution and/or Complaint options Students may contact the Sexual Violence Response Coordinator, Office of Dispute Resolution & Support, by e-mailing firstname.lastname@example.org or by phoning 519.884.0710 x4847.

 1.02 Additional supports are available to persons who have experienced, witnessed, or who have received a Disclosure through partnerships with the Sexual Assault Centre of Brant and the Sexual Assault Support Centre of Waterloo Region.